NBC Insider Exclusive

 How to Watch

-Watch the Season 26 premiere of Law & Order: Special Victims Unit Thursday, October 3 at 9/8c on NBC.
+Watch Law & Order: Special Victims Unit Thursdays at 9/8c on NBC and next day on Peacock.

 On Sunday, July 14, Hargitay and Giddish reunited to participate in an event supporting the Joyful Heart Foundation, which Hargitay founded in 2004.
 Hargitay's best friend, actress Ali Wentworth, posted an adorable photo on Instagram to commemorate the occasion — and the SVU stars never looked better!